fbpx

 In general, drugs on low tiers cost you less than drugs on high tiers.
 Plans may charge a deductible for certain drug tiers and not for others, or the deductible amount may be different depending on the tier.

 There are rules for some prescription drugs that limit how and when a plan will cover them.
 These are called requirements or limitations.
-If you don’t follow these rules or don’t get permission from the plan saying you don’t have to (called an exception), you may have to pay the full cost of the drug out of your own pocket.
+If you don’t follow these rules or don’t get permission from the plan saying you don’t have to (called an exception), you may have to pay the full cost of the drug out of your pocket.

 WHAT IS ‘THE DONUT HOLE’?